Universiteit Leiden

 This course will explore how trade relations between states are negotiated and governed in regional and multilateral institutions.
 The course highlights the pluralistic and overlapping structure of modern international trade law where dozens of preferential trade agreements supplement and compete with the WTO's multilateral trade rules.
 The course will focus on two specific challenges to the international trade system: resolving disputes over trade agreements and sustainable development, climate change and energy concerns.

-The first half of the course focuses on how states resolve disputes once agreements have been negotiated.
+The second half of the course focuses on how states resolve disputes once agreements have been negotiated.
 Topics include who has standing to bring claims, the remedies available when breaches occur, and how to manage similar and competing claims in different institutional fora.
 It will also examine a range of possible mechanisms to enforce agreements, including retaliation, monetary penalties, voluntary financial compensation, and renegotiation.